deammion/Engr-Project/project_requirement/project-requirement.md

 Input:

 - HTTP responses sent from the host server.
-The HTML is parsed, and all script tags within the HTML are stored along with their probability of occurring.
+The HTML is parsed, and all script tags within the HTML are stored along with a count of how many responses contain a reference to each external script.
 This is stored as a percentage.
 Each time the host server is visited in the collection phase, the program counts how many responses contain a reference to each specific script.
-Larger quantities of references to specific scripts are more likely to be legitimate scripts that the user wants to run whereas, scripts that have low appearances are more likely to be malicious and not meant to run.
+Larger quantities of references to specific scripts are more likely to be legitimate scripts that the user wants to run whereas, scripts that have low appearances are more likely to be malicious and are not meant to be executed.

 Output:

-- Unmodified HTTP response after changing the percentage of the script tags found.
+- Unmodified HTTP response after changing the count of the script tags found.

 Operational Phase: